A printer friendly version of DARE overview (pdf) is available.

 The objectives are to better prepare students from diverse backgrounds for academic careers and to have them, at the same time, enrich the educational experiences of others.
 Thus, the program expands the academic “pipeline” in two ways.

 DARE was initially created as a four-year pilot program for three cohorts of students on two-year fellowships.
 The first cohort of DARE Fellows was selected in spring 2008.
 The program has been extended to support eight cohorts of students.
-The application deadline for the sixth cohort is April 1, 2013.
+The application deadline for the seventh cohort is March 31, 2014.

 DARE Doctoral Fellowships include: